-But if you’re not hooked by the scenery and locale, then let’s talk surf.
+But if the scenery and locale do not hook you, then let’s talk surf.
 The surf in Cronulla isn’t world-class, by any stretch of the imagination.
 But it’s a guaranteed place to score quite a variety of fun waves, featuring lineups that have room to move.
-Along the front beach you’ll find The Alley, as well as The Wall, Elouera and Wanda.
+Along the front beach, you’ll find The Alley, as well as The Wall, Elouera and Wanda.
 For those more inclined to the heavier stuff, Cronulla won’t let you down.
-Try the Point and reef breaks such as Shark Island… Caught on the right tide and swell, this spot offers up some of the best barrels in the Sydney region.
+Try The Point and reef breaks such as Shark Island.
+Caught on the right tide and swell, this spot offers up some of the best barrels in the Sydney region.

 Cronulla hosts a strong group of surfer girls

 And for Paris, being a woman has only added to that.
 “There is a strong group of girls that are surfing here now.
 You really notice them in the lineup.
 Surf schools and Cronulla Girls Boardriders club have been the key drivers in growing women’s surfing locally.
 It’s rad and certainly an encouraging era for girls to take up surfing.”

 Jazmyn Schafer, another Cronulla local, can only agree.
 “There’s always a chilled vibe in the lineup, and we have plenty of spots to choose from, so you can always find a wave to surf.
 This makes Cronulla a great place to learn, and I really enjoy watching so many girls of all ages getting into surfing.”

 And that’s it.
 If you’re a gal on the hunt for some good times and a few fun surfs, Cronulla is a lesser-known must-stop for your Sydney side visit.
 It might not be as famous as Byron Bay, Bondi or Margaret River, but it will be right up your alley.